VGraupera/1on1-questions/README.md

 * What are some possible ways to get the solution you need?
 * What are some ways we could improve at teamwork?
 What makes you say that?
 * What are we doing that you think we should stop doing, and why?
 * What are we not doing that we should be doing?
-* What are we not doing that we should be doing?
 What makes you say that?
 * What are your favorite parts about our culture?
 * What are your next steps to make progress on this problem?